woodrowwiest/KWAMS/index.md

 image-deliberations001.png)

  >_Mav:_ "It's beautiful, but how do we get back up there?"
  >_Kanvas:_ "Great research topic Mav!
-I knew you were a scientist at heart!" _whispering to himself_ "Hey Kali!"
+I knew you were a scientist at heart!" _whispering to himself_ "Hey Kali..."
  >_Unknown:_ "Beep.
 Yes Kdro?"
  >_Kanvas:_ "Make note in the science log; research ladders."
  >_Unknown:_ "Beep."